 Set a seive over the large bowl containing the chocolate/cream mixture.
 Pour the egg mixture into the seive, letting the seive catch any bits of cooked egg (there are always some bits, it seems!)

-Now add the raspberry puree you prepared earlier and set aside.
+Now add the vanilla and raspberry puree you prepared earlier and set aside.

 Stir this mixture together well.
 This is your ice cream/custard base.
 Freeze it according to the directions of whatever ice cream freezer you own.
 You will need to freeze in two batches if your ice cream freezer holds 2 quarts or less.
 Admittedly I could have scaled down the recipe, but it seemed a sin, as this ice cream is SOGOOD that less is just WRONG!!